miestasmia/UploadTo/README.md

 # UploadTo
 A simplistic screenshot tool focused on easy modability.

+**Please note:** This project has officially been abandoned.
+Refer to [Perdyshot](https://github.com/Miestasmia/Perdyshot) for the maintained successor.

 # Usage
 Navigate to the directory UploadTo is in, and run ```python uploadto.py``` with any arguments you may want.